 Eugene Coghill is a contributing writer at Faith Filled Family Magazine and the creator of Kingdom Living, www.eugenecoghill.com a Christian based inspirational blog.
 His achievements have included two published novels, Love Is A Fishnet and A Loving Deception.
 He is in pursuit of a freelance copywriting career with American Writers and Artists, Inc. and is a member of the Professional Writers Alliance.

-Some past careers have included the United States Marine Corps, law enforcement, corporate investigator and is currently a professional driver (tractor trailer) for Walmart.
+Some past careers have included the United States Marine Corps, law enforcement, corporate investigator, and a professional driver (tractor trailer) for Walmart.
+Currently, he is a Road Test Examiner for the State of Massachusetts.
 Inspirational speaking, especially to troubled youths has become his growing passion to share his own story of overcoming a very abusive and challenging childhood.